 Continuous Sexual Abuse of Child

-Continuous child sexual abuse is defined in Texas as committing two or more acts of sexual abuse during a period of 30 days to one or more child victims.
+This offense is defined in Texas as committing two or more acts of sexual abuse during a period of 30 days to one or more child victims.

 A conviction for continuous child sex abuse in Texas can result in any of the following penalties:

 - An inability to apply for certain jobs or pursue certain professions or occupations,

 - Damage to reputation and public embarrassment,

 - Ineligibility to be accepted in to certain educational programs,

 - Ineligibility to own or possess a firearm,